-- Indemnity by Licensee.
-Licensee hereby agrees to defend, indemnify, and hold harmless Licensor, all Affiliates, and all officers, directors, employees, and agents of Licensor or any Affiliate (collectively, the "Indemnitees") from and against any claim, action, suit, litigation, demand, allegation, arbitration, proceeding, judgment, order, damages, loss, liability, injury, costs, expenses (including, without limitation, reasonable attorneys' fees and witness and other defense costs), settlement, and other payment obligation of any Indemnitee arising from or in connection with or related to: (i) any promotion, marketing, import, representation, offer, sale, resale, distribution, or supply of any Licensed Product or any Commercial Unit or violation of this Agreement, (ii) any activities of performance of, or any claims by, or any nonconformance or conduct of, any Licensee Personnel, (iii) any collection, storage, processing, transmission, disclosure including unauthorized disclosure, or use of any Anonymized End User Data or any End User Identifiable Data, including any data or security breach or Interference, or any Database, or any failure to comply with any provision of Section 4 or any applicable law related to any data or information including, without limitation, any failure to obtain all required consents and approvals for collection, storage, processing, transmission, disclosure, and use of any Anonymized End User Data or any End User Identifiable Data as provided or contemplated under this Agreement, (iv) any direct or indirect infringement or violation of any Proprietary Right of any third party resulting from, in connection with, or related to any activities of Licensee or any Licensee Personnel, and/or (v) any negligence or willful misconduct or violation of any applicable law of Licensee or any Licensee Personnel (regardless of any contributory or comparative negligence of any Indemnitee, but not for any damages to the extent resulting from such contributory or comparative negligence of any Indemnitee). - 7.5 Savings Clause.
-Only in the event, and solely to the extent, that any part or provision of the foregoing provisions in this Section 7 is invalid or unenforceable in any particular state or jurisdiction, such part or provision shall be interpreted both to be valid and enforceable and to conform to the greatest extent possible to the intent and purpose of such part or provision as set forth in this Section 7 and this Agreement. - 7.5A Indemnity by Licensor.
-Licensor hereby agrees to defend, indemnify, and hold harmless Licensee, all Affiliates, and all officers, directors, employees, and agents of Licensee or any Affiliate (collectively, the "Licensee Indemnitees") from and against any claim, action, suit, litigation, demand, allegation, arbitration, proceeding, judgment, order, damages, loss, liability, injury, costs, expenses (including, without limitation, reasonable attorneys' fees and witness and other defense costs), settlement, and other payment obligation of any Licensee Indemnitee arising from or in connection with or related to: (i) any third party claim that the exercise by the Licensee of its rights under this Licensee Agreement in respect of the Licensed Product is in violation of their property or rights, and (ii) any Licensed Product regulatory or quality recall or any consumer or user claims or liability in relation to Licensed Product (regardless of any contributory or comparative negligence of any Licensee Indemnitee, but not for any damages to the extent resulting from such contributory or comparative negligence of any Licensee Indemnitee).
+7.4 Indemnity by Licensee.
+Licensee hereby agrees to defend, indemnify, and hold harmless Licensor, all Affiliates, and all officers, directors, employees, and agents of Licensor or any Affiliate (collectively, the "Indemnitees") from and against any claim, action, suit, litigation, demand, allegation, arbitration, proceeding, judgment, order, damages, loss, liability, injury, costs, expenses (including, without limitation, reasonable attorneys' fees and witness and other defense costs), settlement, and other payment obligation of any Indemnitee arising from or in connection with or related to: (i) any promotion, marketing, import, representation, offer, sale, resale, distribution, or supply of any Licensed Product or any Commercial Unit or violation of this Agreement, (ii) any activities of performance of, or any claims by, or any non-conformance or conduct of, any Licensee Personnel, (iii) any collection, storage, processing, transmission, disclosure including unauthorized disclosure, or use of any Anonymized End User Data or any End User Identifiable Data, including any data or security breach or Interference, or any Database, or any failure to comply with any provision of Section 4 or any applicable law related to any data or information including, without limitation, any failure to obtain all required consents and approvals for collection, storage, processing, transmission, disclosure, and use of any Anonymized End User Data or any End User Identifiable Data as provided or contemplated under this Agreement, (iv) any direct or indirect infringement or violation of any Proprietary Right of any third party resulting from, in connection with, or related to any activities of Licensee Personnel, and/or (v) any negligence or willful misconduct or violation of any applicable law of Licensee or any Licensee Personnel (regardless of any contributory or comparative negligence of any Indemnitee).

+7.5 Savings Clause.
+Only in the event, and solely to the extent, that any part or provision of the foregoing provisions in this Section 7 is invalid or unenforceable in any particular state or jurisdiction, such part or provision shall be interpreted both to be valid and enforceable and to conform to the greatest extent possible to the intent and purpose of such part or provision as set forth in this Section 7 and this Agreement.

+7.5A Indemnity by Licensor.
+Licensor hereby agrees to defend, indemnify, and hold harmless Licensee, all Affiliates, and all officers, directors, employees, and agents of Licensee or any Affiliate (collectively, the "Licensee Indemnitees") from and against any claim, action, suit, litigation, demand, allegation, arbitration, proceeding, judgment, order, damages, loss, liability, injury, costs, expenses (including, without limitation, reasonable attorneys' fees and witness and other defense costs), settlement, and other payment obligation of any Licensee Indemnitee arising from or in connection with or related to: (i) any third party claim that the exercise by the Licensee of its rights under this License Agreement in respect of the Licensed Product is in violation of their property or rights, and (ii) any Licensed Product regulatory or quality recall or any consumer or user claims or liability in relation to Licensed Product (regardless of any contributory or comparative negligence of any Licensee Indemnitee).